Akhuryan (river): Bridges

 Several medieval bridges once existed over the Akhuryan.
-The bridge at Ani may date back to the Bagratuni Dynasty.
+The bridge at Ani may date back to the Bagratuni dynasty.
 More likely it dates to the thirteenth century.
-An inscription found nearby said that building work was done on the approach to the bridge in the early fourteenth century.
+An inscription found nearby said that building work on the approach to the bridge was done in the early fourteenth century.

 The bridge's single arch has fallen, leaving only tall abutments that were perhaps part of a fortified gate.
 Nineteenth-century travelers reported a guardhouse next to the bridge, but this has since disappeared.